 Canada has committed to protecting their marine and terrestrial ecosystems in an effort to conserve biodiversity4 .
 The effectiveness of these protected areas depends their design and implementation5.
 Specifically, these protected areas should be connected such that species can move between them safely.

 In my MSc, I used the Canadian Pacific Ocean as a study system to understand how Marine Protected Areas should be configured to ensure connectivity exists for multiple species in the present, and under scenarios of climate change in the future.

-Publication: Blackford, C., Krkošek, M., and Fortin, M.J. (in prep.)
-Modelling depth distribution and pelagic larval duration towards a data-limited approach for conserving connectivity in Marine Protected Area Networks.
+Publication: Blackford, C., Krkošek, M., and Fortin, M.J. (in review) A data-limited modeling approach for conserving connectivity in Marine Protected Area Networks.